-- using a content delivery network (CDN) to deliver content more quickly
+- use a content delivery network (CDN) to deliver content more quickly

-- creating a mobile-friendly version of your site
+- create a mobile-friendly version of your site

 Making sure your site loads quickly is one of the best things you can do to improve the user experience and increase sales during the Black Friday season – and afterward.